AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 * **Element**

-    * The default **Main** will always be available.
+    * The default **Main** is always available.
-    * A selection will be available if the fragment was created with an appropriate template.
+    * A selection is available if the fragment was created with an appropriate template.

   >[!NOTE]
   >